zachwalton/snippet-extractor/README.md

 It also replaces relative links with links to the destination domain, proxied through [corsproxy.io](https://corsproxy.io) to work around CORS errors.

+Finally, it patches `window.fetch` to send relative requests to the upstream domain.

 ## Endpoints

 ### GET /api/v1/snippet